 Don’t call them number-crunchers.
 The next generation of accountants is being trained to root out fraud and serve as financial watchdogs in the international world of business.

-Accounting students Christina Harding, left, Benjamin Wu and Australia Cazares applied skills they learned in classes by entering as a team in the American Institute of Certified Public Accountants’ 2011 Competition.
+CAPTION: Accounting students Christina Harding, left, Benjamin Wu and Australia Cazares applied skills they learned in classes by entering as a team in the American Institute of Certified Public Accountants’ 2011 Competition.
 The “Super Stars” beat out approximately 200 teams from universities across the nation to make it to the semi-final round.

 Enron.
 WorldCom.
 AIG.
 Bernie Madoff.
 Stories of major financial scandals have dominated headlines for the past decade.